Gdoc/Admin

 The experience of government expansion in the US shows that there is a link between tax revenues, and government structure more generally.

-In the process of development, middle income countries have increased tax revenues
+In the process of development, middle-income countries have increased tax revenues

-The evidence that we have discussed so far is mainly from high income countries.
-However, the available long-run data from Latin America suggests that middle income countries have also expanded tax revenues in the process of development – albeit later, and with some differences in the relative importance of specific tax instruments.
+The evidence that we have discussed so far is mainly from high-income countries.
+However, the available long-run data from Latin America suggests that middle-income countries have also expanded tax revenues in the process of development – albeit later, and with some differences in the relative importance of specific tax instruments.

-As we can see, tax revenues started growing noticeably in the 1960s, mainly through the collection of consumption taxes.
-By clicking on the option labelled 'Relative', you can see the relative importance of the different tax instruments.
-As it can be appreciated, income taxation became an important source of revenue in the second half of the 20th century, although consumption taxation grew faster than income taxation throughout this period.
+As can be seen, income taxation became an important source of revenue in the second half of the 20th century, although consumption taxation grew faster than income taxation throughout this period.

 Taxation today